ehmatthes/pcc/README.md

 Downloading source code
 ---
-The simplest way to get the source code for the book is to click on the [*Download ZIP*](https://github.com/ehmatthes/pcc/archive/master.zip) button on the right side of this page, which will download the source code files for the entire book.
+The simplest way to get the online resources for the book is to click on the [*Download ZIP*](https://github.com/ehmatthes/pcc/archive/master.zip) button on the right side of this page, which will download the source code files (and other resources) for the entire book.